o toki e pali

 SUBJECT li PREDICATE

-SUBJECT li [preverb] PREDICATE DIRECT OBJECT
+SUBJECT li [preverb] PREDICATE e DIRECT OBJECT

-) are included within subjects/predicates/direct objects or whether they are separate entities.
+o sona: I cannot find explicit reference to if modifiers (MODIFIER) are included within subjects/predicates/direct objects or whether they are separate entities.

-single capital letters (e.g. X) to represent any valid toki pona content word or phrase
+) to represent any valid toki pona content word or phrase

 In general, a phrase consists of a main content word, the head, and zero or more additional content words, the modifier(s).